aaronparker/evergreen/docs/issues.md

 ## Application Functions

-### 7zip

-The 32-bit installers returned by `7Zip` link to a SourceForge download page instead of the file directly.
-These installers can be downloaded by `Invoke-WebRequest` by setting the UserAgent to the [Googlebot](https://github.com/aaronparker/Evergreen/issues/124#issuecomment-839447242).

 ### AdobeAcrobat

 Where Adobe releases an update for Acrobat/Reader DC for Windows ahead of macOS, the current patch release may not be returned.
 In most cases, Adobe keeps both platforms in sync, so this should be a rare occurrence.